 Coined “The Mother of All Antioxidants” by Mark Hyman, MD, glutathione is one of the hottest topics in both natural health and medical circles today.
-(1) Pronounced “gloota-thigh-own,” nearly 117,000 peer-reviewed scientific articles have addressed this powerhouse molecule, and experts are now recognizing that an alarming rate of people are deficient because of:
+(1) Pronounced “gloota-thigh-own,” over 139,000 peer-reviewed scientific articles have addressed this powerhouse molecule, and experts are now recognizing that an alarming rate of people are deficient because of:

 - Pre-mature aging

 - Genetically modified foods

 - And radiation therapy that is all too easily given to cancer patients today.

 So exactly what is glutathione and what does it do?
 Glutathione (GSH) is a peptide consisting of three key amino acids that plays several vital roles in the body.
 Longevity researchers believe that it is so pivotal to our health that the level of GSH in our cells is becoming a predictor of how long we will live!
 (2, 3, 4)